Reverse Charge under GST is a very important topic. There are certain goods & services which attract reverse charge. However, this is not all.

 Registered taxpayers will have to look into their expenses daily and analyze their P/L accounts to check whether any transactions/expenses fall under RCM.

-If the expenses are above Rs.
-5,000 then they will be required to pay GST on these transactions under RCM.
+If the expenses are incurred that is covered under the notified list of supplies* then they will be required to pay GST on these transactions under RCM.

 What is the process of paying tax via RCM on purchases from URDs?